-3. How European citizens within the EU have become (illegal?) migrants mainly for third-country nationals in EU territory.
+3. How European citizens within the EU have become (illegal?) migrants

+"Migrant" has an obvious connotative meaning and was, until the mid-2000s, an expression reserved mainly for third-country nationals in EU territory.
 By contrast, nationals from Member States who exercise their rights of free movement inside the EU territory were designated "European citizens".